PEXANE2/azure-docs.tr-tr/articles/ansible/ansible-data-cosmos-configure.md

 ## <a name="create-virtual-network-and-subnet"></a>Sanal ağ ve alt ağ oluşturma

-Aşağıdaki kod Azure Cosmos DB hesabı için bir sanal ağ ve alt ağ oluşturur:
+Aşağıdaki kod, Azure Cosmos DB hesabı için sanal bir ağ ve alt ağ oluşturur:

 ```yml
   - name: Create virtual network